cessda/cessda.guidelines.public/SoftwareMaturityLevels/CESSDA_Software_Maturity_Levels.md

+---
+title: Software Maturity Levels
+layout: page
+has_children: true
+---

 # CESSDA Software Maturity Levels

 The latest published version can be downloaded in PDF format from [CESSDA Software Maturity Levels](https://doi.org/10.5281/zenodo.2614050).

 ## Management Summary

 ### Audience

 Potential suppliers of software artefacts for the CESSDA technical research infrastructure.
 In the first instance, the CESSDA Service Providers, but potentially any software development organisation.

 ### Purpose

 This document is based on an extract from CESSDA Technical Architecture v1.0, May 2016 (the latest version of the latter can be found at \[5\]).
 It was created so that readers interested in CESSDA's Software Maturity Levels (SMLs) can find out more, without having to browse through the entire Technical Architecture document.

 Usability is not only a political imperative of European Research Infrastructure Consortiums' need to maximise their return on investment, but is also essential for growth with limited funds and ongoing interoperability.

 Mandating and checking the sustainability/usability of the software components of CESSDA's technical Research Infrastructure is essential if